 - Using classes provides the ability to reuse the code which makes the program more efficient.

 - Grouping related functions and keeping them in one place (inside a class) provides a clean structure to the code which increases the readability of the program.

-Become a professional Python Programmer with this complete Python Training in Singapore!
+Become a Professional Python Programmer with this complete Python Training in Singapore!

 Just as a function in Python is defined using the def keyword, a class in Python is also defined using the class keyword, followed by the class name.

 Much similar to functions, we use docstrings in classes as well.
-Although the use of docstrings is not mandatory, it is still recommended as it is considered to be a good practice to include a brief description about the class to increase the readability and understandability of the code.
+Although the use of docstrings is not mandatory, it is still recommended as it is considered to be a good practice to include a brief description of the class to increase the readability and understandability of the code.